TriHealth Weight Management

 1. Attend an Informational Seminar or View Our Video Seminar

-To be considered for weight loss surgery, you must either attend an informational seminar (reservations are required: 513 862 4957) or view our video seminar online.
-During these one-hours sessions:
+To be considered for weight loss surgery, you must either attend an informational seminar or view our video seminar online.

-- Either Dr. George Kerlakian or Dr. Kevin Tymitz will review TriHealth Weight Management surgical weight loss programs.
+- Review TriHealth Weight Management surgical weight loss programs.

-- They will discuss each procedure, in detail, as well as go over the risks and benefits of bariatric surgery.
+- Discuss each procedure, in detail, as well as go over the risks and benefits of bariatric surgery.

-- Our team will answer any questions you may have about the procedures.
+- Answer any questions you may have about the procedures.

 2. Complete the Necessary Forms